Skylark0924/Rofunc/README.md

 ![](./img/logo5.png)

 Rofunc package focuses on the **robotic Imitation Learning (IL) and Learning from Demonstration (LfD)** fields and provides valuable and convenient python functions for robotics, including _demonstration collection, data pre-processing, LfD algorithms, planning, and control methods_.
-We also plan to provide an Isaac Gym-based robot simulator for evaluation.
+We also provide an Isaac Gym-based robot simulator for evaluation.
 This package aims to advance the field by building a full-process toolkit and validation platform that simplifies and standardizes the process of demonstration data collection, processing, learning, and its deployment on robots.

 ![](./img/pipeline.png)